qguv/undercooked/README.md

 ## developing

-1. run `./build`
-2. run `bgb -nobatt -watch obj/main.gb` to play it
-3. now every time you run `./build`, bgb will reload the newly built ROM
+- if you run with `bgb -nobatt -watch obj/main.gb`, bgb will reload the newly built ROM whenever you run `ninja` to compile
+- run `./configure` again if you ever need to rebuild the build system

 ## naming conventions